michaelbrawn/homebridge-deebot-wiki/Installation-(HOOBS).md

 ## 3. Restart HOOBS

-After saving your configuration, HOOBS will automatically restart and voila your eWeLink devices *should* be added to your HOOBS instance.
+After saving your configuration, HOOBS will automatically restart and voila your Deebot devices *should* be added to your HOOBS instance.